python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/binaries_dependencies.rst

     Within this the context, we explain how *scikit-build* and *conda-build* make life easier when we want to satisfy these requirements.

-    Finally, run an exercise where we build a native Python wth native binaries package and analyze the different stages of the build process.
+    Finally, run an exercise where we build a native Python with native binaries package and analyze the different stages of the build process.

 Motivation